Ensono/amido.github.io/docs/workloads/azure/data/getting_started/processing_pipeline_deployment_azure.md

 ## Step 7: Review deployed resources

-If successful, the new resources will now be deployed into the non-production resource group in Azure - these can be viewed through the [Azure Portal](https://portal.azure.com/#home) or CLI.
+If successful, the workload's resources will now be deployed into the non-production resource group in Azure - these can be viewed through the [Azure Portal](https://portal.azure.com/#home) or CLI.

 The Azure Data Factory resources can be viewed through the [Data Factory UI](https://adf.azure.com/).
 You may also wish to run/debug the newly generated pipeline from here (see [Microsoft documentation](https://learn.microsoft.com/en-us/azure/data-factory/iterative-development-debugging)).